danthegoodman1/BigHouse/README.md

 As you can see with extremely fast queries, the overhead of distributing the work seems to degrade performance by half.
 This is also a simpler operation.
 This is probably also exacerbated by the distance to S3.

-The worst performing query (ec2 in eu-central-1), but highlights max parallelism:
+The worst performing query (ec2 in eu-central-1), but highlights max parallelism (thanks to Alexey for testing this):

 ```
 SELECT sum(cityHash64(*)) FROM github_events